 A strong foundation in the Liberal Arts is the cornerstone of a University of the Arts education.

-The BFA in Creative Writing provides an unmatched opportunity to focus on the craft of writing in an inspiring and unique artistic environment.
+Provides an unmatched opportunity to focus on the craft of writing in an inspiring and unique artistic environment.

 Minors include Creative Writing, History of Visual Arts, Philosophy & Religion, and Screenwriting.